Stand-ins connected to Particle Instancer (rollover image)

 Stand-ins are supported via the StandIn node.
 This node has the following parameters:

-The path to the archive (.ass) or the compiled procedural program (.dll or .so).
+The path to the archive (.ass) file.

 There is an automatic sequence recognition in the case of an archive.

 For example: If we point to a file called, test_001.ass it will be recognized as a sequence pattern in the form of test_###.ass.

 If you want to override the automatic sequence recognition, we can manually change the path string and remove the padding pattern with the corresponding filename.